 How long does reviewing AEO content take?

 For well-written AEO content from a platform like Loudmink, reviewing one article takes 5 to 10 minutes.
 A monthly volume of 20 articles requires 2 to 3 hours of review time.
-For platforms that produce draft-quality content (like Gauge), editing time per article is 1 to 2 hours, significantly increasing the monthly time commitment.
+For platforms that produce draft-quality content (like AIclicks), editing time per article is 1 to 2 hours, significantly increasing the monthly time commitment.

 Can I turn off human review on Loudmink?